muguryildirim/svn/README.md

 To check out an example SVN repository:

 `svn checkout URL_of_the_repository`

+## SVN Working Copy
+SVN is a repository that holds all our versioned data, which is also called the SVN server.
+SVN client program which manages local reflections of portions of that versioned data which is called a working copy.
+SVN clients can access its repository across networks.
+Multiple users can access the repository at the same time.

 ## SVN Checkout - Create Working Copy
 Checkout command is used to download sources from SVN repository to a working copy.
 If you want to access files from the SVN server, checkout is the first operation you should perform.
 SVN checkout creates the working copy, from where you can edit, delete, or add content.
 You can checkout a file, directory, trunk, or whole project.
 To checkout you should know URL of the components you want to checkout.